 TIP the Scale Tuesday Celebrity Posts on Facebook

-On Tuesdays, TIP the Scale's Facebook page recognizes Juvenile Justice Council of Iroquois County members for their extraordinary work in the field of prevention.
+On Tuesdays, TIP the Scale's Facebook page recognizes Juvenile Justice Council of Iroquois County members and supporters for their extraordinary work in the field of prevention.
 The featured local "celebrity" shares helpful TIPs and resources with parents and grandparents.
 The JJC greatly values its partnerships amongst coalition and community members.
-When everyone works together, our community reaps the benefits.
+When everyone works together, our community reaps the benefits and truly shines.